 Look no further for a bright splash of colour in your garden than the Butterfly Milkweed.
 Its brilliant flowers attract butterflies and cluster to be a magnificent 2-5 inches wide.
 Butterfly weed is commonly planted in formal garden borders and in meadow and prairie gardens.

-These beautiful, yellow petalled flowers are great for naturalization but also make gorgeous cut flowers you can give for any occasion!
-These babies attract bees and butterflies, and is super tolerant to a variety of soil types!
+These beautiful, purple petalled flowers are great for naturalization but also make gorgeous cut flowers you can give for any occasion!
+These babies smell of fragrant mint and can grow in various conditions such as in dry open woods, fields, wet meadows and ditches, and at the edges of woods and ravines.

 2. Canada anemone (Anemone canadensis)